masthierryi/LoLiconsPckg/README.md

 # LoLiconsPckg
-A package that let you use LoL icons on LaTeX (non-oficial)
+A package that let you use League of Legends icons (not lolicons, pls, understand🙏) on LaTeX.

+on development.